sentinel-official/docs/docs/node-setup/revenues.md

 - `info_fetch_timestamp` should not be a zero timestamp
 - `config_exchange_timestamp` should not be a timestamp
 - `location_fetch_timestamp` should not be a zero timestamp

-For a more user-friendly overview, consult the [online spreadsheet](https://docs.google.com/spreadsheets/d/1rJgW_xjmvtEWjn6eMpkrlXtdpxy-TRPRpxRAHCVE_vs/edit?pli=1#gid=0) which categorizes nodes based on whether they have successfully passed the health check or failed to meet the criteria.

-The spreadsheet includes the following additional fields:
-- `info_fetch_error` should be empty or non-existent
-- `config_exchange_error` should be empty or non-existent
-- `location_fetch_error` should be empty or non-existent